Shippable/docs/sources/platform/workflow/resource/file.md

 	        pointer:
 	          sourceName: <"repositoryName/path" of an Artifactory repository file>

 * **`seed`** -- is an object that can contain any information that's relevant to the file.
 For example, the commitSHA.
+This is currently a required field, so you should set thr `versionName` to a dummy value like `none` if you do not want to use this field.
+We are working on making this field optional.

-## Used in Jobs
+## Used in Assembly Lines

-This resource is used as an `IN` for the following jobs:
+This resource is used in the following documented scenarios:

-* [manifest](/platform/workflow/job/manifest): Creating a service definition when your package is a file like a JAR/WAR file for example
-* [runSh](/platform/workflow/job/runsh): If your scripted job needs a file hosted on Artifactory.

-## Used in scenarios

 * [Deploying an application to a VM Cluster from AWS S3](/deploy/vm-basic/)
 * [Deploying an application to multiple VM Clusters from AWS S3](/deploy/vm-multiple-environments/)
 * [Deploying an application to a VM Cluster from a JFrog Artifactory repository](/deploy/vm-jfrog/)

+A `file` resource can be used as an `IN` for a [manifest](/platform/workflow/job/manifest) job and [runSh](/platform/workflow/job/runsh) job, or as an `OUT` for a `runSh` job.

-## Default Environment Variables
+### Default Environment Variables
 Whenever `file` is used as an `IN` or `OUT` for a `runSh` or `runCI` job, a set of environment variables is automatically made available that you can use in your scripts.

 `<NAME>` is the the friendly name of the resource with all letters capitalized and all characters that are not letters, numbers or underscores removed.
 For example, `my-key-1` will be converted to `MYKEY1`, and `my_key_1` will be converted to `MY_KEY_1`.